andy-9/learning_java/src/main/java/notes.md

 - Objects have state and behavior.
   State means data / the possibility to collect attributes.
+- Other definition: Each object has 3 dimensions: identity, attributes and behavior.
+Attributes describe the object's current state, and what the object is capable of doing is demonstrated through the object's behavior.
 - Objects are created from classes.
 It's possible to create as many objects as needed.
 - A class serves as a blueprint for creating objects.
 - Classes are written in Pascal case.